Libensemble/libensemble/docs/tutorials/aposmm_tutorial.rst

 Describing APOSMM's operations is simpler with a given function on which to depict evaluations.
 We'll use the `Six-Hump Camel function`_, known to have six global minima.
-A sample space of this function, containing all minima, appears as follows:
+A sample space of this function, containing all minima, appears
+below:

 .. image:: ../images/basic_6hc.png
     :alt: Six-Hump Camel
-    :scale: 80
+    :scale: 60
     :align: center

 Create a new Python file named ``six_hump_camel.py``.
 This will be our ``sim_f``,